mc0re/piff-library/README.md

 The library was created to be able to write a PIFF header for Smooth Streaming data protected with PlayReady.
 There are a lot of hard-coded values, mostly flags.
 The idea is to write the header and then append the data chunks.

+## Usage

+Main entry: `PiffWriter.WriteHeader()`.
+A helper method `PiffWriter.GetDuration()` might also come handy.

 ## Known issues

 There are two boxes I couldn't decifer yet - "avcC" and "esds".
 The data hardcoded in those is the data I extracted from a sample file.

+The audio and video duration are not separated, a single duration is used for both "audio", "video", and "total" (which is the longest of the other two).

 I actually don't know yet how well it works, the system isn't quite ready yet.
 I will update this file when I learn more.